Tammy Wynette: Other works

-In the nineties, Wynette received more exposure on television.
+In the 1990s, Wynette received more exposure on television.
 In 1994, she guest-starred on Burt Reynolds's CBS television program Evening Shade.
 Fellow country artist K. T. Oslin also appeared on the show.
 She made a cameo on the sitcom Married... with Children in 1996.
 Wynette later voiced a role for the animated television show King of the Hill.
 She portrayed Hank Hill's mother between 1997 and 1998.

 Further works about her were released posthumously.
 Among them were three books that appeared in the years following her death.
 The first was written by Wynette's daughter, Jaclyn Daly, titled Tammy Wynette: A Daughter Recalls Her Mother's Tragic Life and Death.
 Daly collaborated on the book with country music biographer Tom Carter.
 The second was written by Jimmy McDonough and titled Tammy Wynette: Tragic Country Queen.
 The book offered a detailed account of both Wynette's life and career told through his own words and interviews he gave of those close to Wynette.
 A second was published by Wynette's fourth child, Georgette Jones, and was titled The Three of Us.
 The book was focused on Georgette's own account of being Wynette's daughter and living her life with her father, George Jones.
+It was said Georgette wrote the book in response to the unfavorable portrayal of her mother in Jimmy McDonough's book.
 A limited series that will focus on Wynette and Jones's marriage began production in mid-2022.
 Titled George and Tammy, it features Jessica Chastain in the role of Wynette and Michael Shannon as Jones.
-The series is based on Georgette Jones's memoir and aired its first of 4 weekly episodes on Showtime December 4, 2022.
+The series is based on Georgette Jones's memoir and aired its first of six weekly episodes on Showtime December 4, 2022.